giuliopanda/admin-form-pro/readme.md

 # changelog

+### V.1.4.0 2022-12-15 - Clone list
+- NEW: (list-all) Clone list: it is now possible to clone a list.
+- NEW: (Browse-list) The ability to clone a record has been added to lists.
+- NEW: Added function ADFO::get_clone_detail(); Returns the data to clone a record
+- NEW: (PRO list all tables) Add Clone table action
+- NEW: (PRO) Now it is also possible to update the PRO version directly from the plugins page
+- IMPROVEMENT: (list view formatting) Add checkbox Keeps settings aligned with information from the same field in tab 'Form'.
+- FIXBUG: notice in list_browse (wpdb->prepare)
+- FIXBUG: (dropdown filter) checboxes with comma
+- FIXBUG: remove sanitize in get_request
+- FIXBUG: (admin-list) Remove pagination html after bulk actions.
+- FIXBUG: (dropdown filter) Results were not corrected when filtering by operators: '> < >= <='
+- FIXBUG: The lookup filters with the column filters didn't work together.
+With search the drop down menu was not working properly
+- FIXBUG: Did not show title and description of table attributes when managed table is only one.

-### V.1.3.0 2022-12-05
+### V.1.3.0 2022-12-05 IMPORT/EXPORT
-- FEAT: [Only for PRO]: A system for importing data from a form.
+- NEW: [Only for PRO]: A system for importing data from a form.
 Now you can export, edit and re-import your data.
 Before importing the data, these are verified using a check system.
 - IMPROVEMENT (database browse query) [Only for PRO]: Added 'show all text' checkbox in broswer data
 - IMPROVEMENT (Code) ADFO:get_detail added raw_data:boolean parameter
 - IMPROVEMENT (Code) ADFO:get_data added the raw type return that is used to save the query